umbraco/UmbracoDocs/13/umbraco-cms/reference/content-delivery-api/README.md

 If we apply property expansion to the content property, the properties of the picked item are included in the output.
 This functionality applies to media items and block editors, as well.

 Property expansion can be applied to expanded properties too, thus obtaining nested property expansion.
-As a consequence the output grows in size, and this is where property limiting comes into the picture.
+As a consequence, the output grows in size, and this is where property limiting comes into the picture.

 By default, all content properties (including expanded properties) are included in the output.
 Property limiting allows us to specify exactly which content properties to include in the output.
 This means we can tailor the output specifically to concrete use cases without over-fetching.

 Property expansion and limiting can be used when querying for both single and multiple content or media items.
+You can expand properties by adding an `expand` parameter to the query and limit them by the `fields` query parameter.

 Please refer to [this article](./property-expansion-and-limiting) for an in-depth explanation of this feature.